KevinKuo41/DefaultPrediction_On_LendingClub_XGB_RF/06_XGBoost_Classification_Model/README.md

-# Setup of the XGBoost Classification Model
+# Setup of XGBoost Classification Model
 #### 1. We apply Oversampling Approach as the rebalancing technique for XGBoost Model <br><br><br> 2.
 After 5-fold cross-validation for Hyperparameter tuning, the 8 optimal hyperparameters for XGBoost Model on the dataset: <br> (The details of Hyperparameter Tuning are outlined in 07_Hyperparameter_Tuning)
              eta=0.15
              max_depth=6